• Skip to main content

 The dilemma.

-In the future, if we decide to engage with additional contributors, we’ll stick with assigning them their own screen name and then identifying them personally on their own profile page.
+In the future, if we decide to engage with any additional content creators, we’ll include them on this page as an “editorial contributor” and identify them personally on their own profile page.
 Doing so will allow for the attribution of their work, which is important, yet allow the focus of our website to remain on just dentistry and not personalities.

 How to make a citation for information found on Animated-Teeth.com.